 Don't blame your friend for the abuse.
-They are likely already blaming themselves.
+Chances are good that your friend is already blaming themselves.
 In addition, their partner is probably blaming them, too.
 Remember, there is nothing that your friend could do that would justify being abused by another person.

 Don't focus on trying to understand the partner's reasons for being abusive.
 Concentrate on supporting your friend.
-If you're concerned about a friend is acting towards their partner, encourage them to get help.
+If you're concerned about how your friend is acting towards their partner, encourage them to get help.